napari/napari/docs/source/explanations/rendering.md

 Each level of the Octree contains a depiction of the entire dataset, but at a different level of detail.
 In napari we call the data at full resolution level 0.
 Level 1 is the entire data again, but downsampled by half, and so on for each level.
-The highest level is typically the first one where the downsampled data fits on a single tile.
+The highest level is typically the first level where the downsampled data fits into a single tile.

 For 2D images the Octree is really just a Quadtree, but the intent is that we'll have one set of Octree code that can be used for 2D images or 3D